Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <code>/* This is an example of a comment that wouldn't be read on a .css file */</code>

-<p>The features part starts on line 251, where it says "/* SIDEBAR */", so you can delete anything above that if you don't want the theming part to take effect (It would be good if you keep the header of the file in case you pass on the file to someone else so that they know where you downloaded it from, or in case you wanted to check for updates later on, but that's up to you).</p>
+<p>The features part starts on line 251, where it says "/* SIDEBAR */", so you can delete anything above that if you don't want the theming part to take effect (It would be good if you keep the header of the file in case you pass on the file to someone else so that they know where you downloaded it from, or in case you wanted to check for updates later on, but that's up to you), and then just place <b>userChrome.css</b> inside <a href="https://github.com/Izheil/Firefox-57-full-dark-theme-with-scrollbars#the-chrome-folder">the chrome folder</a> of your user profile.</p>

 <h3>Why use this method instead of using <a href="https://addons.mozilla.org/es/firefox/addon/styl-us/">Stylus</a>?</h3>
 <p>The main reason is that you can't style firefox about: pages nor the scrollbar with just stylus.</p>